 Having Hollywood film their movies and TV shows in the neighborhood is a good thing, right?
-We are told that it is a complement.
+We are told that it is a compliment.
 It is good for the city, good for the economy, just plain good news all around.

 Until they arrive.
-Then comes the invasion of our streets and the strains on daily life when they take away parking spaces, block traffic, throw their garbage around, shine their lights until well after a normal bedtime and run their generators through the night.
+Then comes the invasion of our streets and the strains on daily life when they take away parking spaces, block traffic, throw their garbage around, shine their lights until well after a normal bedtime and run their extremely loud generators through the night.

-When noted in the Herald last week that Gordon Ramsay’s “Kitchen Nightmares” was going to be taping at Davide Restaurant on Commercial St., most residents envisioned a small crew filming over a weekend.
+When it was noted in the Herald last week that Gordon Ramsay’s “Kitchen Nightmares” was going to be taping at Davide Restaurant on Commercial St., most residents envisioned a small crew filming over a weekend.
 Instead, an entire 4-block area has been blanketed with massive tractor-trailers, tents and equipment on North Street, Clark Street and Commercial Street for an entire week (so far).
 They also are taking up much of a private parking lot which regularly fills up.

 According to Ryan Kenny, Chair of the neighborhood council’s Parking Committee, “Several residents have brought to my attention the fact that “Kitchen Nightmares” has been filming in the neighborhood since December 3rd.
-As a result there are a significant number of fewer parking spots available to residents particularly on Commercial Street, North Street, and Clark Street.
+As a result, there are a significant number of fewer parking spots available to residents particularly on Commercial Street, North Street, and Clark Street.
 I am curious as to why the filming crew for Kitchen Nightmares didn’t have to present this project to NEWNC or NEWRA and/or offer to compensate North End residents for the parking spots that have been taking up since December 3rd.”

 Unlike “The Town” and “What’s Your Number?” (no picnics either) this TV production offers no local jobs, negligible economic benefit and provided no mitigation to the community.
 The financial benefits flow directly to Fox-TV and one restaurant owner.